 *Note regarding the use of the Template Attachments:

 The attachments to the template serve two primary purposes.
-Many of the attachments provide guidance or information to assist in the development of the Emergency Response Plan.
+Many of the attachments or resource links provide guidance or information to assist in the development of the Emergency Response Plan.
 You may find that other attachments would serve as useful references or additions to your

 Building’s Emergency Response Plan.
 Please feel free to use or remove any attachments in order to include only the necessary attachments for your building plan.